12.19.2016 Curiosity Rover's Location for Sol 1553

 The scene includes four distinct features: 1) Sand ripples in foreground, typical of those along the floors of valleys in this area within Gale Crater 2) The Pahrump Hills section of the Murray formation, where approximately 60 vertical feet (18 meters) of rock layers are exposed 3) A darker ridge off in the distance toward the left 4) Northwestern slopes of Mount Sharp in the background, where an abrupt transition is apparent between the buttes and valleys in the lower part and the tilted and carved beds of the upper part

+This view combines several exposures taken by the Mastcam's left-eye camera.
+The color has been approximately white-balanced to resemble how the scene would appear under daytime lighting conditions on Earth.
 NASA's Jet Propulsion Laboratory, a division of the California Institute of Technology, Pasadena, manages the Mars Science Laboratory Project for NASA's Science Mission Directorate, Washington.
 JPL designed and built the project's Curiosity rover.
 Malin Space Science Systems, San Diego, built and operates the rover's Mastcam.